XuuXiaolan/GiantSpecimens/README.md

 -Mod-Release thread in the Lethal Company Modding Server for a lot of the ideas!

--New RedWood Giant model textures and material are created by [@MeatBallDemon](https://twitter.com/_MeatBallDemon_) on twitter, fantastic work done (V1.4.0)!
+-New RedWood Giant model textures and material are created by [@MeatBallDemon](https://twitter.com/_MeatBallDemon_) on twitter, fantastic work done (V1.4.0+)!

+-Texture help provided by [@Sconey](https://thunderstore.io/c/lethal-company/p/Sconeys/abandonedcompanyassets/) with her lovely mod.